 Most metal fillings are dental amalgam – a stable alloy made up of mercury, silver, tin, copper, and other metals.
 Replacing metal fillings can also give your smile a stronger, healthier outlook, as composite materials have more strength and durability than the dental amalgams of the past.
 At Stanley Dentistry, these fillings can be easily removed and replaced with composite resins to give you back the aesthetic look of your smile!

 No one wants to hear that they have a cavity.
-For kids (and parents) the word “cavity” sounds like a death sentence and the word “filling” signifies a long, painful procedure.
+For kids (and parents), “cavity” sounds like a death sentence and “filling” signifies a long, painful, and expensive procedure.
 Luckily, that couldn’t be further from the truth.
 In most cases, cavities require only a short, pain-free appointment to our office in Cary, North Carolina.

 At Stanley Dentistry, we typically use a composite resin material for the filling.
 Composite fillings are tooth-colored and look just like natural teeth.
 During the procedure, one of our dentists will place the composite (which looks like a paste) into the cleaned cavity.
 The composite will naturally take on the shape of the cavity as the dentist places it.
 After the cavity is filled, the dentist will use an ultraviolet light to “cure” (or harden) the composite.
 Post-op, your dentist will ask you to bite down to make sure the cavity hasn’t affected your natural bite.